isleofyou/ticTacToe/README.md

 # Wins

 My largest win on this project was the rate at which things were completed.
 I completed the entire functionality of the program by Saturday afternoon.
 I give a lot of credit for this to not getting stuck on the CSS portion.
 There were moments where I would get stuck on the logic of a function, take a break, and then come back to steamroll through the issue refreshed and recharged.
-Burnout was a major problem on my last projects, and this time I was more conscious of setting timers.
+Burnout was a major problem on my last projects, and this time I was more conscious of taking breaks.

 # Reflection